sengginlam/SummaryCode/README.md

 ## Usage

-0. your api should compatible with OpenAi
+0. your api should compatible with OpenAI

 1. set environment variable (optional)
    - `SUMMARYCODE_API_KEY`=your_api_key